grafana/loki/docs/sources/api/_index.md

 - `query`: The [LogQL](../logql/) query to perform
 - `limit`: The max number of entries to return.
 It defaults to `100`.
-- `start`: The start time for the query as a nanosecond Unix epoch.
+- `start`: The start time for the query as a nanosecond Unix epoch or another [supported format](#timestamp-formats).
 Defaults to one hour ago.
-- `end`: The end time for the query as a nanosecond Unix epoch.
+- `end`: The end time for the query as a nanosecond Unix epoch or another [supported format](#timestamp-formats).
 Defaults to now.
 - `step`: Query resolution step width in `duration` format or float number of seconds. `duration` refers to Prometheus duration strings of the form `[0-9]+[smhdwy]`.
 For example, 5m refers to a duration of 5 minutes.
 Defaults to a dynamic value based on `start` and `end`.
 Only applies to query types which produce a matrix response.
 - `interval`: <span style="background-color:#f3f973;">This parameter is experimental; see the explanation under Step versus Interval.</span> Only return entries at (or greater than) the specified interval, can be a `duration` format or float number of seconds.
 Only applies to queries which produce a stream response.
 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`